jupahe64/Avalonia.UpDock/README.md

 - Close Tabs
 - Drag Tab out of TabControl to create a new floating window
 - Drag Tab into another TabControl, that's part of the same docking host (DockingManager), to add it as a tab
-- Drag Tab into another TabControl to create a new split and Dock it there `TODO`
+- Drag Tab into another TabControl to create a new split and Dock it there

 ## Getting started
 To use the DockingManager you need to have a docking host control that fits the following requirements: